Skip to content

 The scale of mega-projects means the consequences of getting them wrong can be much worse: higher costs, greater disruption and longer delays to essential public services.

-The government should categorise infrastructure projects according to their level of risk and strategic importance.
+It recommends that the government should categorise infrastructure projects according to their level of risk and strategic importance.
+There should be a defined category of mega-projects based on specific criteria.

-One approach could be using project boards to better align funders and delivery organisations and give greater certainty.
+This would distinguish projects which demand different governance arrangements.
+An example could be using project boards to better align funders and delivery organisations and give greater certainty.

 2. Be clear about roles and responsibilities…